The Diasporas Project: 8th Global Meeting

 Call for Presentations:

 This inter- and multi-disciplinary project seeks to explore the contemporary experience of diasporas – communities who conceive of themselves as a national, ethnic, linguistic or other form of cultural and political construction of collective membership living outside of their ‘home lands.’
 Diaspora is a concept which is far from being definitional.
 Despite problems and limitations in terminology, this notion may be defined with issues attached to it for a more complete understanding.
 Such a term which may have its roots in Greek, is used customarily to apply to a historical phenomenon that has now passed to a period that usually supposes that diasporans are those who are settled forever in a country other than the one in which they were born and thus this term loses its dimension of irreversibility and of exile.

 In order to increase our understanding of Diasporas and their impact on both the receiving countries and their respective homes left behind, key issues will be addressed related to Diaspora cultural expression and interests.
 In addition, the conference will address the questions: Do Diasporas continue to exist as a category generally and as individual diasporic communities?
 How do they evolve?
 What is the footprint or limit of Diaspora?
 Is the global economy, media and policies sending different messages about diaspora to future generations?

-Presentations, papers, performances, workshops, presentations and pre-formed panels are invited on any of the following themes:
+Proposals for presentations, papers, performances, workshops, and pre-formed panels are invited on any of the following themes: